sysfce2/python-webcolors/docs/conformance.rst

       py -m pip install nox
       py -m nox

-This requires that you have each supported version of Python (for webcolors
+This requires that you have each supported version of Python (for ``webcolors``
-|release|, this is 3.7, 3.8, 3.9, 3.10, and 3.11) available.
+|release|, this is 3.8, 3.9, 3.10, 3.11, and 3.12) available.
 To test only
 against a specific version of Python, use the ``--python`` flag and pass the version to test.
 For example, to test on Python 3.10: